Anjandas2005/Books/README.md

 ## 📊 Repository Stats

-- **Total Categories:** 2
+- **Total Categories:** 3
-- **Total Books:** 2
+- **Total Books:** 3
 - **Last Updated:** October 2025

 ---

 ## ⚖️ Legal Notice

 This repository is intended for educational and reference purposes only.
 All materials are either:

 - In the public domain,
 - Shared under appropriate licenses, or
 - Used with permission.

-If you are the copyright holder of any material in this repository and would like it removed, please open an issue or contact the repository owner immediately.
+If you are the copyright holder of any material in this repository and would like it removed,
+please open an issue or contact the repository owner immediately.

 ---

 ## 📜 License

 Individual books may have their own licenses.
 Please check each book's license information before use.

-The repository structure and documentation are available under the MIT License.
+The repository structure and documentation are available under the **MIT License**.

 ---

 ## 📧 Contact

 For questions, suggestions, or issues:

 - 🐛 **Report Issues:** [Open an Issue](https://github.com/Anjandas2005/Books/issues)
 - 👤 **Repository Owner:** [@Anjandas2005](https://github.com/Anjandas2005)
-- 💬 **Discussions:** Use the Discussions tab for general questions
+- 💬 **Discussions:** Use the *Discussions* tab for general questions

 ---

 ## 🌟 Support

 If you find this repository helpful:

-- ⭐ Star this repository
+- ⭐ **Star** this repository
-- 🔄 Share it with others
+- 🔄 **Share** it with others
-- 🤝 Contribute your own books
+- 🤝 **Contribute** your own books

 ---